 NIHR has issued guidance for researchers about involving patients and the public in research.

-There are a number of organisations that may be able to provide useful resources, advice and support on patient and public involvement in research:
+There are several organisations that may be able to provide useful resources, advice and support on patient and public involvement in research:

-The Research Support Service (RSS) provides advice and support to researchers developing research proposals for submission to the NIHR and other national funding organisations for health and social care research.
+The NIHR's Research Support Service (RSS) provides advice and support to researchers in England developing research proposals for submission to the NIHR and other national funding organisations for health and social care research.

 The NIHR Centre for Engagement and Dissemination (CED) provides advice and a range of resources on patient and public involvement in research.